MANUS Core 2.1 | Record & Export

 In the settings panel there is a section for Recording Settings.
 This sections lets you set a variety of Triggered Recording options.

-MANUS Core has triggered recording functionality for OptiTrack Motive, Vicon Shogun, PeelCapture and Qualisys.
+MANUS Core has triggered recording functionality for OptiTrack Motive, Vicon Shogun, PeelCapture and Qualisys QTM.

 Motive